ofelman/HPIA-Repository-Downloader/README.md

         allows the maintenance of the optional softpaqs to maintain...
 Note that existing Softpaqs in .ADDSOFTWARE folder are not removed
    Version 1.92
         bug fixes
+    Version 2.00
+        Adds support for Windows 11.
+Version 2.00 requires the use of an updated HPIARepo_INI.ps1 file, which includes new variables to support Windows 11 and has separate OS version variables, one per OS.
+To use Version 2.00, download both the main and new INI script files